(Last updated Sept 2017)

 - Africa 4×4 Cafe – rents and sells 4x4s in Africa, including Zimbabwe

-You can contact the companies directly, or use a local Zimbabwe tour operator to provide quotes and book for you.
+You can contact the companies directly (usually via Whatsapp or email), or use a local Zimbabwe tour operator to provide quotes and book for you.
 The above list is by no means exhaustive.

-Alternatively, you could get a shuttle company to drive you between cities.
-Here are some reputable shuttle companies in Zimbabwe (with hyperlinks to their websites): GoDirect, Shumba Shuttle, Hilton Transfers, Hersov Tours, Elite Premier, Samaita, Wild Horizons (Victoria Falls and surrounds only) and Shuttle Direct (Harare only).
+Shuttles: Alternatively, you could get a shuttle company to drive you between cities.
+This is a great option if you feel nervous about navigating the roads on your own.
+Here are some reputable shuttle companies in Zimbabwe and links to their websites: GoDirect, Shumba Shuttle, Hilton Transfers, Hersov Tours, Elite Premier, Samaita, Wild Horizons (Victoria Falls and surrounds only) and Shuttle Direct (Harare only).
 Also, Black Rhino Safaris offer transfers and tours to Harare, Bulawayo, Matopos, Victoria Falls, Great Zimbabwe and other locations in Zimbabwe.
 Groups can contact the shuttle companies above, Pesha Safaris ([email protected]) or Shumba Shuttle.

 Top tips on driving in Zimbabwe